marvin-garcia/aks-playground/deployment/azure-arc/README.md

 Since the ingress controller requires an IP address to listen to (passed through `controller.service.externalIPs[]`), every cluster in this sandbox deployment will require their own `HelmRelease` definition with their private IP Address.

 >  **IMPORTANT:** This is a very common scenario where certain configurations require unique parameters.
-The way the GitOps paradigm solves it is by separating the application code and release configurations in different repositories, and pushing the infrastructure and application releases to the release configuration repository as part of their CI/CD pipelines triggered by changes in the application code.
+The way the GitOps paradigm solves it is by separating the application code and release configurations in different repositories, and pushing infrastructure and application releases to the release configuration repository as part of their CI/CD pipelines triggered by changes in the application code.
 This also creates security boundaries by not letting developer and IT teams tamper with the final state of the releases; they must commit their changes via their version control system which will be submitted for review and approved via pull requests, and the CI part of CI/CD will have the necessary permissions to commit changes to the release configuration repository.
 For simplicity's sake, this project "isolates" the release configuration for ingress controller by creating a folder for each k3s cluster and customizing its `values.yaml` file with the VM's private IP address.

 #### Creating Flux Configuration in a cluster

 Azure Arc for Kubernetes allows us to install extensions in the cluster so it can understand new resource types and apply their configurations.
-This repository install the `Microsoft.Flux` extension on each cluster and then creates two Flux configurations using the [az k8s-configuration flux](https://docs.microsoft.com/en-us/cli/azure/k8s-configuration/flux?view=azure-cli-latest) CLI extension.
-Let's discuss both configurations:
+This repository install the `Microsoft.Flux` extension on each cluster and then creates three Flux configurations using the [az k8s-configuration flux](https://docs.microsoft.com/en-us/cli/azure/k8s-configuration/flux?view=azure-cli-latest) CLI extension.
+Let's discuss these configurations:

+- Sources: It is responsible for monitoring the Kustomize configuration that contains all the `HelmRepository` objects that will be needed by `redis`, `ingress-nginx` and `voteapp`.
-- NGINX: It is responsible for monitoring the Kustomize configuration that install NGINX Ingress controller for each cluster, located in the path `infrastructure/<cluster_name>` of your repository branch.
+- NGINX: It is responsible for monitoring the Kustomize configuration that installs NGINX Ingress controller, located in the path `infrastructure/<cluster_name>` of your repository branch.
 As discussed previously, each cluster's ingress release requires a different IP address, resulting in separate folders for each cluster.

-- Apps: It is responsible for monitoring the Kustomize configuration declared in `apps/kustomize.yaml`, which in our case is only the `voteapp` application.
+- Apps: It is responsible for monitoring the Kustomize configuration declared in `apps/kustomize.yaml`, which in our case only includes the `voteapp` application.
 But since the `voteapp` application has a dependency on a Redis cache, the Flux configuration implements two different kustomization objects.
 Below is a sample command to create the **apps** Flux configuration, notice how the `apps` kustomization has a dependency on `redis`, which determines the order in which Flux will create and update them.

 ```bash
 az k8s-configuration flux create \